vegaprotocol/documentation/docs/concepts/trading-on-vega/market-protections.md

 The liquidity mechanics of the Vega protocol mean there is an incentive (through fee-setting) to provide the necessary liquidity.

 Another risk mitigation comes in how LPs commit liquidity.
-As long as there are static bid and ask orders on the book, the system deploys enough volume, at the specified offsets that are within price monitoring bounds, and that have at least the minimum probability of trading set by the network parameter `market.liquidity.minimum.probabilityOfTrading.lpOrders`.
+As long as there are static bid and ask orders on the book, the system deploys enough volume, at the specified offsets that are within price monitoring bounds, and that have at least the minimum probability of trading set by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.minimum.probabilityOfTrading.lpOrders" />.

 As a consequence, a market may only become illiquid in two cases:
-* The total supplied stake by all liquidity providers is below the target stake (a multiple of the maximum open interest over a period of time set by the network parameter `market.stake.target.timeWindow`).
+* The total supplied stake by all liquidity providers is below the target stake (a multiple of the maximum open interest over a period of time set by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.stake.target.timeWindow" />).
 * The best static bid or best static ask prices are missing from the order book, meaning the volume implied by a liquidity provider's commitment cannot be deployed.

 When a market is illiquid, it enters into a liquidity monitoring auction, and terminates that auction when the market liquidity level is back at a sufficiently high level.